1. Installation of OmpSs-2¶

 to specify the prefix of the Boost installation--with-ovni=prefix

-to specify the prefix of the ovni installation and enable the ovni instrumentation--with-nodes-clang=prefix
+to specify the prefix of the ovni installation--with-nodes-clang=prefix

 to specify the prefix of the LLVM/Clang installation that supports OmpSs-2